tcdt-lab/bcdns/README.md

    If the desired domain is already claimed, the network may decide on an alternative domain through its consensus mechanism.
 The process is repeated by querying the root layer and submitting a new transaction to the TLD network associated with the alternative domain.

 This protocol ensures that domains are registered on a **first-come, first-served** basis in a decentralized environment without relying on centralized registrars, incurring only the transaction fees for the registration process.

+The implementation of the registration extrinsic can be found in the [tld-pallet](./polkadot-sdk-solochain-template/pallets/tld/src/lib.rs#L193-L220), and the implementation of the registration through the dns client can be found in [dns_client](./dns_client/dns/registry.js#L96-L120).

 ### Domain Transfer Protocol